Malulim/personalWebsite/README.md

 # personalWebsite

-This is a personal website which the first project I created after learning basic knowledge about HTML and CSS.
+This is a personal website demo which the first project I created after learning basic knowledge about HTML and CSS.